mikefrey/cpg-talk/outline.md

 ## How callbacks work
  * Simple and Easy to understand
- * Pass a function that is called later
+ * Pass a function that is called later after the work is complete
  * EXAMPLE
  * Node convention is error first (err [, results...])
  * EXAMPLE